-Suppose that $\Q\in\mathbb{R}^{I_1\times K\times I_3}$ is an orthonormal basis for the range of the tensor $\Y$, computed by the T-QR algorithm, and a low tubal rank approximation is computed as
+Suppose that $\Q\in\mathbb{R}^{I_1\times (K+R)\times I_3}$ is an orthonormal basis for the range of the tensor $\Y$, computed by the T-QR algorithm, and a low tubal rank approximation is computed as

 Here, $L$ and $K$ are called sketch sizes, and $\Y$ or $\W$ are called sketches of the tensor $\X$.
-However, since it \eqref{sketch}, we passed the data tensor once, we should avoid computing $\Q^T*\X$ in \eqref{lowtubal} again because it requires us to view the original data $\X$ one more time.
+However, since in \eqref{sketch}, we passed the data tensor once, we should avoid computing $\Q^T*\X$ in \eqref{lowtubal} again because it requires us to view the original data $\X$ one more time.
 This can be actually estimated as follows

-So, this single-pass or 1-view method combines range and co-range sketches in a single pass over the data tensor $\X$, and then generates a low tubal rank estimate based on information included in the sketches.
-These algorithms is summarized in Algorithm \ref{QIsinglepass}.
+So, this single-pass or 1-view method combines range and co-range sketches in a single pass over the data tensor $\X$, and then generates a low-tubal-rank estimate based on information included in the sketches.
+This algorithm is summarized in Algorithm \ref{QIsinglepass}.
 Consider a streaming setting where the data tensor $\X$ is never entirely kept in random-access memory but is instead given as a finite stream of linear updates.

 Here, each $\cH_n$ is deleted once it is used, and we can gradually sample from $\X$ as each innovation tensor $\cH_n$ is provided as follows.

 This is an example where single-pass algorithms are applicable because each $\cH_n$ could represent a sparse tensor containing a few elements of $\X$.